codeforpdx/recordexpungPDX/README.md

 ## Installation

 You can get your dev environment up and running with installing only Docker and docker-compose.
 The npm and backend dev servers run in docker containers, synced with source code directories so that code changes propagate on the local servers right away.
-If you have any trouble, don't hesitate to ask on our [Slack channel](https://codeforpdx.slack.com/#record_expung)!

 1. **[Fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository)** the repo to create a copy for your own github account, and **[clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)** your own copy.
 (Read [CONTRIBUTING.md](CONTRIBUTING.md) for important info about syncing code your on github)